Emiliano Grillo Betting Profile: The Sentry - PGA TOUR

 - Grillo has finished in the top 10 in one of his last five events.

-- Out of the last five tournaments he's entered, he made the cut twice.
+- He's made the cut in two of his last five appearances.

-- Over his last five events, Grillo has finished in the top 10 once.
+- Grillo has finished with a score lower than the tournament average in one of his last five appearances.

-- He has finished with an average score of 1 those two times he's made the cut.
+- He has an average score relative to par of +1 in his last five events.

-- In terms of driving distance, Emiliano Grillo has averaged 306.6 yards in his past five starts.
+- Emiliano Grillo has averaged 306.6 yards off the tee in his past five tournaments.

-- In his past five starts, Grillo is averaging -0.506 Strokes Gained: Putting.
+- Grillo has an average of -0.506 Strokes Gained: Putting in his past five tournaments.

-- In his past five starts, Grillo is averaging -5.590 Strokes Gained: Total.
+- Looking at Strokes Gained: Total, Grillo has an average of -5.590 in his past five tournaments.

 Grillo's Advanced Stats and Rankings